 If you do choose to keep an employee salaried, but will need to track their hours in order to pay overtime you can create a new time policy within your payroll and timekeeping software to track this.
 The new policy will then transfer over to your payroll software and populate the overtime hours based on the rules you set up in timekeeping.
 If those salaried employees do not want to punch in and out on a daily basis you can allow them to simply input their hours within their employee self service (ESS).
 This will allow for the tracking of hours needed in the event of an audit, while also relieving the employee of having to physically punch.

 If you need assistance setting up the classification of an employee you should reach out to your payroll software provider.
-If you’re currently running payroll in house and would like a demonstration of how Dominion’s Payroll and Time & Attendance software can help you properly track employee hours please request more information below.
+If you’re currently running payroll in house and would like to learn how Time & Attendance software can help you properly track employee hours please request more information below.